Civil & Environmental Engineering

 This pathway is designed to meet Associate in Science Track 2 degree requirements with an emphasis in civil & environmental engineering.
 This pre-major pathway is designed to prepare you to transfer at the junior-level into an engineering program at a four-year college or university.

 The civil engineering profession is concerned with design and construction of the built environment.
 Civil engineers plan, design, and construct major facilities, including highways, transit systems, airports, dams, water and wastewater treatment systems, tunnels, energy facilities, harbors, canals, buildings, and bridges.
 Civil Engineers work on projects on many scales from single homes and roads to complex transportation networks and city planning.
-Civil engineers manage our air, water, and energy resources and protect society from natural catastrophes, such as earthquakes, and the hazards society itself generates in the form of toxic wastes.
+Environmental engineers manage our air, water, and energy resources and protect society from natural catastrophes, such as earthquakes, and the hazards society itself generates in the form of toxic wastes.
 The goal of a Civil Engineer is to design a better built environment that will more sustainable, more comfortable and safer for everyone.

 Because these functions are often crucial to the day-to-day lives of most people and the facilities involved are physically substantial, civil engineers bear an important responsibility to the public.
 Their role is often more than just technical, requiring also a high degree of communicative skills and an ability to work cooperatively with other types of engineers, designers, and clients. .